codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

     :param    array    $data: Field attributes data
     :param    string    $value: Field value
     :param    mixed    $extra: Extra attributes to be added to the tag either as an array or a literal string
-    :returns:    An HTML textarea tag
+    :returns:    An HTML textarea element
     :rtype:    string

     This function is identical in all respects to the :php:func:`form_input()`